Marriage Licenses Fees & Requirements

 Original foreign language birth certificates must be translated into English by that country’s Consulate per LA R.S.
 13:3725.
 No other translations are acceptable.
 Foreign language originals must be submitted along with the original translations.

-If either applicant has been previously married, the applicant must provide a signed, dated copy of the final divorce decree or judgment, or if the former spouse is deceased, a copy of the death certificate naming the applicant as the surviving spouse.
+If either applicant has been previously married, the applicant must provide the date of the final divorce or if the former spouse is deceased, the applicant must provide the date of death of the former spouse.

 Original foreign language divorce and death certificates must be translated into English by that country’s Consulate as per LA R.S.
 13:3725.
 No other translations are acceptable. foreign language originals must be submitted along with the original translation.